Jiraphapa/openfoam-docker-cloud/README.md

 $ chmod +x aws-setup-amazon-linux.sh
 $ sh aws-setup-amazon-linux.sh
 ```
 2. Log out and log back in again to pick up the new docker group permissions.
 You can accomplish this by closing your current SSH terminal window and reconnecting to your instance in a new one.
-Your new SSH session will have the appropriate docker group permissions.
+Your new SSH session will have the appropriate docker group permissions (so you can execute Docker commands without using `sudo`).

 ## Creating and running a Docker image
 You may create and run Docker image built from a Dockerfile or by pulling image from the Docker hub repository.